 The goal is

-regarding system vulnerabilities continuously throughout the contract period.
+system vulnerabilities continuously throughout the contract period.
+We

-We take into account all pushes to the tested branch,
+take into account all pushes to the tested branch, which are monitored

 59. Does Fluid Attacks test every time I make a push in the subscription branch?